LinuxForHealth/FHIR/docs/src/pages/guides/BringYourOwnPersistence.md

 #### Delete
 Delete requests include a FHIRPersistenceContext, a Class object for the resource type being deleted, and the logical id of the resource to delete.
-FHIRPersistence implementations are expected to be version-aware and therefor must perform a "soft" delete.
-Therefor, implementations should handle the delete in a manner similar to update; setting the `Resource.meta.lastUpdate` and `Resource.meta.versionId` elements along with some marker flag to indicate that this resource has been deleted at this version.
+FHIRPersistence implementations are expected to be version-aware and therefore must perform a "soft" delete, handling the delete like an update by setting the `Resource.meta.lastUpdate` and `Resource.meta.versionId` elements along with some marker flag to indicate that this resource has been deleted at this version.

 For implementations that do not implement delete, FHIRPersistence includes a default implementation which throws a FHIRPersistenceNotSupportedException.